Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Introduction

 CR is a model organism to study motility, phototaxis or sensory responses \cite{harris_chlamydomonas_1989}.
 CR typically swims using a a breaststroke-like motion, in which its two flagella beat synchronously \cite{liu_transitions_2018}.
-This coordination results from intracellular coupling, which is necessary \cite{wan_coordinated_2016} and sufficient \cite{zorrilla_role_2025} for the wild-type stain CC125.
+This coordination results from intracellular coupling, which is necessary \cite{wan_coordinated_2016} and sufficient \cite{zorrilla_role_2025} for the wild-type strain CC125.
 In the case of the CR strain \textit{ptx1}, known to have a weaker intracellular coupling, hydrodynamic coupling impacts resynchronization \cite{friedrich_hydrodynamic_2016,zorrilla_role_2025}.
 The ability of CR to thrive in various conditions makes it an ideal organism for exploring adaptive responses to changes in environmental cues \cite{goldstein_noise_2009,hegemann_light-induced_1989,ruffer_flagellar_1991,arrieta_phototaxis_2017,ramamonjy_nonlinear_2022,zorrilla_role_2025}.
-Under strong light stimulation, CR undergoes a photoshock response, transiently reversing its swimming direction through a switch to a high-frequency, undulatory beating mode \cite{ruffer_flagellar_1991,holland_control_1997,ueki_dynein-mediated_2018}.
+For instance, CR senses light through rhodopsin-type photoreceptors (channelrhodopsins) in its eyespot, with peak sensitivity in the blue-green range ($\sim\qtyrange[range-units=single,range-phrase=-]{450}{500}{\nano\meter}$) \cite{berthold_channelrhodopsin-1_2008,jeanneret_brief_2016}.
+These photoreceptors trigger photocurrents that modulate flagellar beating and drive both phototactic and photophobic behaviors \cite{ruffer_flagellar_1991,ruffer_flagellar_1998}.
+Under strong light stimulation, such as brief (around \qty{50}{\milli\second}) and high irradiance ( $>\qtyrange[range-units=single,range-phrase=-]{10}{100}{\watt\per\meter\squared}$) blue-green pulses, CR undergoes a photoshock response, transiently reversing its swimming direction through a switch to a high-frequency, undulatory beating mode \cite{ruffer_flagellar_1998,holland_control_1997,ueki_dynein-mediated_2018}.
 Although steady-state flagellar coordination in CR has been extensively studied, little is known about how synchronization dynamically breaks and re-emerges following such perturbations.